mkls/throttle-async-function/README.md

   Unless, there is a valid value for this value in cache, in which case it does not bother with retries.
 Waits 200ms between retries.

+- `retryDelay`: default is 200ms

+  The amount of time to wait before executing the next retry

 ### Resetting cache

 In integration tests, you probably don't want to keep the cache between test cases,